SigmazGFX/freedv_ptt/README.md

 cd ~

-git clone https://github.com/SigmazGFX/freedv_ptt <- note the lowercase letters.. this matters..
+git clone https://github.com/SigmazGFX/freedv_ptt <- note the case of the letters.. this matters..

 cd ~/freedv_ptt